B&O

 After

-about 6 months of some rather obsessive eBay searching, sometimes 3-4 times a
+about 6 months of some rather obsessive eBay searching, sometimes 3-4 times a day,

-day, a Conrail S Helper Service caboose finally appeared.
+a Conrail S Helper Service caboose finally appeared.
 I now have the 3 SHS

 cabooses I want.
-My set is complete.
+My set is complete – or maybe not.

 Added